Cement

 Strengthening Regional Infrastructure

-• The Mid-South, particularly Tennessee and Arkansas, faces an inconsistent and insufficient supply of cement and SCMs—key ingredients in ready-mix concrete—resulting in supply chain disruptions and bottlenecks across critical infrastructure and construction projects.
+• The Mid-South, particularly Tennessee and Arkansas, has faced inconsistent and insufficient supply of cement and SCMs—key ingredients in ready-mix concrete—resulting in supply chain disruptions and bottlenecks across critical infrastructure and construction projects.

 • Midwest Cement currently transports and supplies American made cement on consignment from producers in Missouri and Iowa.
 However, increasing demand and logistical constraints limit supply.